- Who is NCST?

 - What services does NCST provide to state and local programs seeking to stabilize distressed communities?

-- What services does NCST provide to financial institutions seeking to help stabilize distressed communities?
+- What services does NCST provide to financial institutions (Sellers) seeking to help stabilize distressed communities?

 - How does the NCST Property Acquisition Program work?